Sparse matrix linear models for structured high-throughput data: Statistical framework

-This is in the form of the familiar linear regression model $y = \mathbf{X} \beta + \epsilon$, where $y = \text{vec}(Y)$, $\mathbf{X} = Z\otimes X$, $\beta = \text{vec}(B)$, and $\epsilon = \text{vec}(E)$.
-While mathematically equivalent, the vectorized form is computationally cumbersome.
+The reader might be wondering why any new algorithms are needed for this problem.
+The reason is that, while mathematically equivalent to Equation (\ref{eq:mlm}), the vectorized form in Equation (\ref{eq:vecmlm}) is computationally cumbersome.
 For example, the R package \texttt{glmnet} \citep{friedman2010regularization} fails, even for moderate dimensions of $X$ and $Z$, because their Kronecker product has large memory requirements.
 Unlike general solvers, we utilize the fact that the design matrix is a Kronecker product, where all of the information is contained in two smaller matrices, and are able to obtain a computationally efficient solution.
-From a philosophical standpoint, vectorizing the data destroys its natural structure, reducing the interpretability of the results.
-Our approach also points to how one might fit penalized multivariate regression models for multi-dimensional (tensor-valued) responses, i.e. sparse tensor linear models.
+From a philosophical standpoint, vectorizing the data destroys its natural structure, making the interpretations harder (even though the numbers are same).
+Finally, our approach points to how one might fit penalized multivariate regression models for multi-dimensional (tensor-valued) responses, i.e. sparse tensor linear models.